MiiMii1205/ragdoller/README.md

 ### Permissions ###

-Remember that this resource doesn't do any permission management.
+Remember that Ragdoller **doesn't** do any permission management.
 Therefore, it allows **EVERY** players to activate Ragdoller on any peds.

 To prevent this, you can set the `ENABLE_AIM_RAGDOLL` value in the `Scripts/rag.lua` file.
 Then, you can use the exported `CheckRagdoller` function to your liking.

-This will effectively makes the script act more like a library than a script.
+This will effectively makes Ragdoller act more like a library than a standalone ressource.

 ### Player Aiming Weapon ###